hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `ip_address.0.time_to_retire` - The time this IP address will be retired, in RFC 3339 format.

+* `ip_address.0.type` - The type of this IP address.
+A PRIMARY address is an address that can accept incoming connections.
+An OUTGOING address is the source address of connections originating from the instance, if supported.
+A PRIVATE address is an address for an instance which has been configured to use private networking see: [Private IP](https://cloud.google.com/sql/docs/mysql/private-ip).

 * `self_link` - The URI of the created resource.